feathersjs/docs/api/channels.md

 ### app.channel(...names)

-When given a single name `app.channel(name)` returns an existing or new named channel:
+`app.channel(name) -> Channel`, when given a single name, returns an existing or new named channel:

 ```js
 app.channel('admins') // the admin channel
 app.channel('authenticated') // the authenticated channel
 ```

-When given multiples names, `app.channel(...names)` will return a combined channel.
+`app.channel(name1, name2, ... nameN) -> Channel`, when given multiples names, will return a combined channel.
 A combined channel contains a list of all connections (without duplicates) and re-directs `channel.join` and `channel.leave` calls to all its child channels.

 ```js
 // Combine the anonymous and authenticated channel